Gary Bingley was the eldest son of David and Marina Bingley both originally from London. He had three brothers and one sister

 During the Battle at Goose Green, L/Cpl Bingley now a member of 11 Platoon, D Coy, took part in the night advance to Darwin Hill.
 He was killed shortly after the deaths of L/Cpl Cork and Pte Fletcher, whilst making a frontal charge on an Argentine machine gun post.
 After the Battle, he was posthumously awarded the Military Medal for his actions.

 The citation published in the London Gazette records:

 "Throughout 28th May 1982, the 2nd Battalion The Parachute Regiment were engaged in fierce fighting to take well entrenched enemy positions in 'the area of the Goose Green settlement on the Island of East Falkland.
 Lance Corporal Bingley was a Section Commander.

 During the battle his section came under fire at close quarters from two enemy machine-gun posts.
 To destroy the enemy positions he led his section in the assault and whilst leading was fatally wounded.

 His heroic action enabled his company to continue their advance and was significantly instrumental in defeating the enemy."

 Lance Corporal Bingley died on 28 May 1982, aged 24 years old.
-He is now buried at Aldershot Military Cemetery, Hampshire.
+His ashes are buried at Aldershot Military Cemetery, Hampshire.

-Profile photograph kindly supplied by Steve WilsonRead More
+Profile photograph kindly supplied by Steve Wilson, and additional information kindly supplied by Jay Morgan HyronsRead More